 About My Practice

 Your brain is wired for healing.
-Trauma and attachment wounds may block that pathway, but they don’t erase it.
-My role is to help you access your nervous system’s natural ability to transform—safely, effectively, and at your own pace.
+Trauma and attachment wounds can disrupt that process, but they do not take it away.
+My role is to help you gently access your nervous system’s natural capacity to heal—at a pace that feels safe, respectful, and collaborative.

-My practice is a safe, LGBTQ+ and BIPOC-affirming space for healing.
-It’s trauma-informed, ethically grounded, and designed for short-term, results-oriented transformation.
-While a course of treatment can last anywhere from 3 months to 3 years, most clients work with me for 6–12 months.
-My goal is not to keep you in therapy forever—it’s to support your healing so you can move forward feeling more free, more whole, and more yourself.
+My practice is a safe, LGBTQ+ and BIPOC-affirming space.
+It is trauma-informed, ethically grounded, and designed to support meaningful change rather than endless therapy.
+While treatment can last anywhere from a few months to several years, many clients work with me for 6–12 months.
+My intention is not to keep you in therapy forever, but to help you feel more free, more grounded, and more connected to yourself as you move forward.

 A smiling woman with long gray hair and blue eyes wearing a white blouse and maroon pants, sitting on a black bench in front of a white brick wall with green plants nearby.